top of page

 Cecrope Mavilla_IMG_9125.jpg

-On the ground floor of the Malavilla is the toolbox of Cecrope Malavilla, a stonemason and mason from Rimagna, in the Parma Apennines, municipality of Monchio delle Corti.
-It is the classic toolbox that every stonemason had, almost a symbol, his working companion, ready to solve every sandstone work, used to shape wall stones or corners from a larger boulder.
+On the ground floor of Malavilla, the toolbox of Cecrope Malavilla, a stonemason and bricklayer from Rimagna, in the Parma Apennines, Municipality of Monchio delle Corti, is on display.
+It is the classic box that every stonemason owned, almost a symbol: his work companion, ready to tackle any sandstone work, used to shape wall stones or cornerstones from a larger boulder.

-In it you will find: the "testù" or "testone" (big head), used to hit the wedges inserted in the boulder to obtain its first opening.
-In addition to the ever-present mace or "masol", there is the "giandino" or "piciantòn", a chisel with a flat, thick point for the first roughing of the cutting line, the chisels or points to refine the stones and make them more regular; lead and square to check the perpendicularity of the wall and square the corners, complete the box.
+It contains: the testù or testone, used to strike the wedges (or punches) inserted into the boulder to make the first opening.
+In addition to the indispensable mallet or masol, there is the giandino or piciantòn, a flat-tipped, thick chisel for the initial roughing of the cutting line.
+The chisels or points are used to finish the stones and make them more regular; a plumb line and square, to check the perpendicularity of the wall and square the cornerstones, complete the box.

 bottom of page